syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 ## Upgrade worker nodes

 The worker nodes can not be upgraded in place.
 This means they have to be replaced by newer versions to be upgraded.
-The basic upgrade path is
+The basic upgrade path is:

 1. [Create new worker nodes](#create-new-worker-nodes)
 2. [Disable scheduling on old worker nodes](#disable-scheduling-on-old-worker-nodes)